firedrakeproject/firedrake/demos/helmholtz/helmholtz.py.rst

 for some known function :math:`f`.
-The solution to this equation will be some function :math:`u\in V` for some suitable function space :math:`V` such that satisfies these equations.
+The solution to this equation will be some function :math:`u\in V` for some suitable function space :math:`V` that satisfies these equations.
 We transform the equation into weak form by multiplying by an arbitrary test function in :math:`V`, integrating over the domain and then integrating by parts.
 The variational problem so derived reads: find :math:`u\in V` such that:

 .. math::